-Greek Street looking east from Hawthorn Avenue.
+Greek Street looking east.

-Greek Street looking east from about halfway down.
+From about halfway down.

 Carlton Villas on the south side of Greek Street.
 Terraces running at a right angle from the main street are (were) a common feature of the area.